rar0n/rarons-TTS-Reader/README.md

    highlighted as well as any words following on the same line.
  - Lines of repeating punctuation might make weird sounds, but it should mostly ignore those (except ellipses (...) etc.).

+## License

+  Basically, there's no license.
+  If you use it somewhere or improve it, I would appreciate a mention, but you don't have to.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+  Use at your own risk, modify as you see fit.

+  That's all.

 ## Version history